How to fix slow boot problem in Windows 10

 - Press Windows key+I

 - Choose Full Scan and then Scan now

 When the scan is finished, follow the on-screen instructions to fix any problems it’s found.

 Make sure Windows is up to date

-A corrupt driver or buggy update can sometimes slow down the time it takes your PC to boot, and affect RAM usage.
+A corrupt driver or buggy update can sometimes slow down when it takes your PC to boot and affect RAM usage.
 The solution is to update to the latest version of the operating system and update drivers.
 Use the instructions above to access Update and Security, then choose the option to either check for updates or install available updates.

 Disable Fast Startup